-(12) "Special Assessment" - A state-sponsored financial

-incentive program (ORS 358.425 et seq.) which provides for a fifteen year "freeze" in the true cash value of National Register properties.
+(12) "Special Assessment" - A state-sponsored financial incentive program (ORS 358.425 et seq.) which provides for a fifteen year "freeze" in the true cash value of National Register properties.

-[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the office of the State Parks and Recreation Department.]
+[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the agency.]